markbetters/ozp-backend/README.md

 To serve the application on your host machine with minimal external dependencies, do the following:

-1. Remove psycopg2 from requirements.txt (so that Postgres won't be required)
-2. Enable HTTP Basic Auth and disable PKI authentication.
-In settings.py, `REST_FRAMEWORK.DEFAULT_AUTHENTICATION_CLASSES` should be set to `'rest_framework.authentication.BasicAuthentication'`
-3. Disable the authorization service.
-In settings.py, set `OZP.USE_AUTH_SERVER`
-to `False`
-4. In settings.py, set `OZP.DEMO_APP_ROOT` to `localhost:8000` (or wherever
-the django app will be served at)

-Then, do the following:

 1. Install Python 3.4.3.
 Python can be installed by downloading the appropriate files [here](https://www.python.org/downloads/release/python-343/).
 Note that Python 3.4 includes both `pip` and `venv`, a built-in replacement